swissmanu/mse-paper-rxjs-debugger/content/content.md

 Before the raise of specific debugger utilities, software engineers had a limited set of tools available to reconstruct and analyze a programs execution behavior.
 Beside memory dumps and alike, print statements are known to engineers up until today: Manually added, the provide concise insight on (i) the runtime control flow of a program ("Transparency of Semantics" [@Tanimoto_2015]) as well as the (ii) internal program state ("Transparency of Data" [@Tanimoto_2015]) during its execution.
 This invasive method is time consuming [@CITE!] and requires clean up afterwards [@Alabor_Stolze_2020].
 Modern debuggers for imperative programming environments make print statements obsolete: Step controls and stack frame inspection/manipulation allow software engineers to interact with program source code at runtime without actually modifying it; at least not for the sole reason of debug instrumentation.

 Various previous work [@Salvaneschi_Mezini_2016] [@Banken_Meijer_Gousios_2018] [@CITE LIVE TUNING SALVANESCHI] showed that the paradigm of reactive programming (RP) bears its own challenges at debugging time: Imperative debugger tools are not aware of RP runtime semantics at program execution, thus their step controls cannot operate on the declarative data-flow graph nor can stack frame inspection replicate the correct context on interruption on a breakpoint [@Alabor_Stolze_2020].
-As for others, this holds true for RxJS[^https://rxjs.dev], an RP runtime for JavaScript (e.g. used in Angular[@Angular_RxJS]) as well.
+As for others, this holds true for RxJS[^https://rxjs.dev], an RP runtime for JavaScript (e.g. used in Angular [@Angular_RxJS]) as well.
 We could show in an earlier study that software engineers using RxJS fall back to the practice of manual print statements, once in need of a debugger tool [@Alabor_Stolze_2020].

 In this paper, we present a reactive debugging solution for RxJS, integrated with Microsoft Visual Studio Code[^https://code.visualstudio.com].
 We will uncover the influences of live programming and other predecessor work in Section {@sec:related_work} and show how a usability test study led to the first release of the debugging extension in Section {@sec:study} and {@sec:implementation}.
 Before we come to our conclusion in Section {@sec:conclusion}, we summarize possible future work in Section {@sec:future_work}.

-# Related Work{#sec:related_work}
+# Related Work {#sec:related_work}

 - Types of debuggers (imperative, reactive [@Salvaneschi_Mezini_2016], omniscient [@Pothier_Tanter_2009] [@OCallahan_Jones_Froyd_Huey_Noll_Partush_2017])
 - Affordances in live programming environments [@Tanimoto_2013]